DraconDev/azumi/FRAMEWORK_COMPARISON.md

 2.  **Bridge Tax:** WASM cannot touch the DOM directly.
 Every `<div>` creation has to go through a JS bridge, which adds overhead.

 **Azumi's Advantage:** Azumi respects the platform.
 It uses standard HTML for rendering and tiny, surgical JS for interactions.
 It starts instantly, even on 3G.

-### 3. The "Latency Tax" (HTMX / Rails / LiveView)

-Hypermedia systems are beautiful in their simplicity, but they are bound by the speed of light:

-1.  **Network Tax:** In New York, your interaction is 20ms.
-In Sydney, it's 200ms.
-2.  **Offline Tax:** If the connection drops, the app dies completely.

-**Azumi's Advantage:** Azumi uses **Compiler-Driven Optimistic UI**.

--   When you click "Like", Azumi doesn't wait for the server.
--   It executes a pre-compiled micro-instruction: `button.classList.toggle('liked'); count.innerText++`.
--   The user sees the result in **16ms**.
-The network request happens in the background.

 ---